thomasabishop/eolas/Hardware/Binary/Hexadecimal_number_system.md

 | -------- | -------- | -------- | -------- |
 | 4096     | 256      | 16       | 1        |

+## Hexadecimal prefix

+The custom is to prefix a hexadecimal number with `0x` to indicate that the number is hexadecimal.

 ## Converting hexadecimal numbers

 Using the previous table we can convert hexadecimal values to decimal.